-Meaning: “Christmas (Baby Please Come Home)” Darlene Love: Lyric, Quotes
+Meaning “Christmas (Baby Please Come Home)” Darlene Love: Lyric, Quotes

-Darlene Love – Christmas (Baby Please Come Home): A Heartfelt Plea for Reunion
+Darlene Love – “Christmas (Baby Please Come Home)”: A Heartfelt Holiday Plea

-Lyric: "Christmas (Baby Please Come Home)" by Darlene Love
+Lyric: "Christmas (Baby Please Come Home)" by Darlene Love Darlene Love

 The snow’s coming down